 The Tennessee Colleges of Applied Technology

-For the
+For the [Name of Program]

 The Tennessee community colleges hereinafter referred to as the “CC(s)" and the Tennessee colleges of applied technology hereinafter referred to as the “TCAT(s)" have entered into a statewide partnership which promotes student transfer and program articulation.
 The partnership is for the purpose of providing eligible TCAT students the opportunity to receive college credit upon successful completion of a qualified program at a TCAT and by earning recognized industry certification(s) as identified in "APPENDIX A."